eclipse/mraa/docs/index.md

   * Intel Edison - Arduino board support.
   * Boost Allowable i2c busses to 12
   * Additional platform hooks added
+  * ADC is now 10bits by default on all platforms but can be changed

 **0.4.5**
   * if only one spidev we default to it reguardless of number